waterswv/project-0/README.md

 My Project is a Game of Degrees.
 I decided to build a racing game between 2 human users that pit geometric shapes against one another.
 Specifically a scalene and isosceles triangle.
 You can read a little about the battle in the About Battle drop down.
 In order to play, choose start game to place the game pieces.
 Then player 1 will use the lower case q & player 2 will use lower case p to advance across the screen as quickly as possible.
 The first player to march to the right side will be declared teh winner.

-To view the game please navigate to (https://waterswv.github.io/project-0/ "A Battle of Degrees")
+To view the game please navigate to [A Battle of Degrees](https://waterswv.github.io/project-0/)

 ### Overview